EslamMashaly/SeleniumProject/README.md

-# Selenium Framework project for testing Jumia's website.
+# Selenium Framework project for testing e-commerce website.

 The project uses Selenium with Java, Maven and TestNG framework.
 Designed with POM pattern.